-My roots: Windsor, CT
+My Roots: Windsor, CT

-It is claimed as the first settlement in Connecticut.
-It is where an interstate cuts North and South and meandering rivers still meet.
-Each year there is ‘Shad Derby Day’ for all, not just those with a fishing line over the bridge.There once was a movie marquee in town and another boasting 31 flavors of Ice Cream.
+Windsor lays claim to being the first settlement in Connecticut.
+It is where an interstate cuts north and south and meandering rivers still meet.
+Each year there is ‘Shad Derby Day’ for all, not just those with a fishing line over the bridge.
+In my youth, there was a movie marquee and an in-town business boasting 31 ice cream flavors.
 In the numerous park ponds, ripples still attracted striders and dragonflies.
-For me, home lingers like the smell of fresh ground coffee where we shopped at the A&P in the town center.
+For me, home lingers like the smell of fresh ground coffee where we shopped at the A&P.

 My residence: Wallingford,CT

 and an esplanade traverses one of many hilltops aside my front lawn.
 I chose relocation here based on a few prior positive encounters with the community.
-A decade prior I was a welcomed presenter among civic-minded women.
-I traveled this rustic parkway rather than the interstate from my work in North Haven to a satellite office at a quaint re-purposed foundry.
-From a neighboring farm community my children had double hitter summer at Indian Y-camp and were enchanting by the library with a community TV station inside.
+A decade before, I was a welcomed presenter among civic-minded women.
+I traveled this rustic parkway rather than the interstate from my work in North Haven to a satellite office at a quaint repurposed foundry in Wallingford.
+From a neighboring farm community, my children had double-hitter summers at Indian Y Camp, and were enchanted by the library with a community TV station inside.
 They loved both.
 Memories turned out to be more like misperception.